 Mi sono piaciute le tue scarpe → I liked your shoes

-It is necessary to keep in mind that no matter what tenses are used, you must always use PIACERE in the third person singular or plural.
+It is necessary to keep in mind that no matter what tenses you use, you must always use PIACERE in the third person singular or plural.